 You can include the maintenance items in the document and web reports generated on your model.
 The 'Document Setup' dialog has checkboxes to show or hide element maintenance items.

-Click on an element in the Browser window or diagram and select the appropriate ribbon option.
+Click on an element in the Browser window or diagram and select the appropriate option.

-Ribbon Construct > Change Management >
+Ribbon Construct > Change Management and:

-Ribbon Features > Show Features Window
+Features > Show Features Window

-Construct > Change Management >

 Changes > Show Changes Window

-Construct > Change Management >
+Documents > Show Documents

+Window